-After re-boarding the #7 at Woodside, we will continue to Mets-Willets Point.
+After Woodside, we will continue to Mets-Willets Point.
 We will pass through the community known as Jackson Heights, where the 82nd Street Station deserves a bit of historical attention.
-When the #7 line reached here in 1917, the surrounding blocks were developed as a new garden apartment community that was called Jackson Heights, replacing its original Trains Meadow Jackson Heights is an excellent example of what the Dual Contracts name. wanted to achieve - new residential neighborhoods outside Manhattan with new housing to absorb the outflow from older, crowded neighborhoods.
+When the #7 line reached here in 1917, a real estate developer, the Queensboro Corporation, developed the surrounding blocks as a new garden apartment community that was called Jackson Heights, replacing its original Trains Meadow name.
+Jackson Heights is an excellent example of what the Dual Contracts wanted to achieve - new residential neighborhoods outside Manhattan with new housing to absorb the outflow from older, crowded neighborhoods.
 It was marketed as an upscale suburban-style community with open spaces between the apartment buildings.
 The Fifth Avenue Coach Company, Manhattan's pioneering bus operator, created a new route connecting its namesake avenue to Jackson Heights, aiming to attract affluent shoppers with direct service to and from midtown's fancy department stores.
 The original station name was 25th St., which changed to 82nd St.in 1925 when Queens adapted a borough-wide street numbering system to replace a collection of local neighborhood names that dated to before 1898.